 He also forced three fumbles in 2012 after forcing five as a true freshman, a habit that lends itself to the opportunity to score a touchdown, which neither Green nor Suh managed in their biggest years but proved crucial to the campaign of LSU's Tyrann Mathieu, who scored two defensive touchdowns en route to a fifth-place finish in 2011.
 (Mathieu scored twice more that year on punt returns; in 1997, Michigan's Charles Woodson scored twice as a wide receiver and on his immortal punt return against Ohio State, but did not score on defense.)
 Frighteningly, Clowney can stand to improve his conditioning and consistency – his own defensive coordinator has criticized him for not playing hard all the time, and Clowney has conceded to being "out of shape" last season – which should boost his raw tackle numbers and counter the impression that he tends to disappear between outbursts.
 In general, given the inevitability of double teams and game plans designed specifically to keep the ball as far away from Clowney as possible, anything vaguely approaching last year's stat line will be good enough to get him to New York.

-But it's also important to foster the sense that, if the numbers somehow fail to confirm the totality of Clowney's outsized impact, then the numbers are lying.
+But stats are no substitute for the visceral.
 In part, that means delivering a handful of "Wow!" plays for the highlight packages, a la the near-decapitation of poor Vincent Smith, and making his presence felt one way or another in the handful of South Carolina games (North Carolina, Georgia, Florida, Clemson, maybe Arkansas or Tennessee) likely to command national attention.
 In even larger part, though, it means the Gamecocks need to win those games.

 Like all potentially transcendent players, Clowney is the face of the team, and his reputation will rise and fall largely on its collective success.
 How much attention would he be commanding this summer if South Carolina wasn't coming off back-to-back, top-10 finishes that stand as arguably the best seasons in school history?
 The ongoing ascendency of an historically obscure program is the essential context.
 Although Woodson could not have won the trophy in 1997 without his contributions as a wide receiver and return man, he also could not have won had he not played on a unit that led the nation in total defense en route to a national championship.
 In his breakthrough season, Suh was the anchor of a unit that led the nation in scoring defense and came within one second of winning the Big 12.
 Mathieu was the leading tackler on a team that ended the regular season ranked second nationally in both yards and points allowed and first in the polls.
-Ditto Te'o, who served as the face of a defense that had held half of its regular-season opponents last year out of the end zone en route to the BCS title game.
+Te'o was the most the recognizable player on a defense that dragged a mediocre-at-best offense to the BCS title game.

 Unlike Michigan, Nebraska, LSU or Notre Dame, South Carolina has claimed a single conference championship in its history (it won the ACC in 1969) and is only beginning its first taste of national relevance.
 Clowney is both a symbol of how far the Gamecocks have come and how good they can be in the future if they cash in on this window.
 The defense, the cornerstone of that success, is largely in flux: Seven of last year's top ten tacklers are on their way out, leaving Clowney as the veteran heart of an outfit that now expects to routinely compete among the SEC's upper crust.
 Where his individual ambitions are concerned, it more or less has to: The barriers that have fallen between the Heisman and a player like Clowney suggest just how important the supporting cast really is.